 Whether you’re AirBnB’ing it and looking to make some meals at home or planning a picnic in the park, fresh fruits and vegetables are on display in beautiful stalls all over the city and there are several all-vegan grocery stores to meet all your shopping needs in the Marais neighborhood.

 64 Rue Notre Dame de Nazareth, 75003 Paris

 Un Monde Vegan offers cases full of a huge variety of vegan meats and cheeses, plant-based milks and other grocery staples.
 They also have shelves full cruelty-free personal care products and vegan cookbooks.

 Mon Epicerie Paris offers vegan wine, chocolate, staples and gourmet specialties and the best cheeses on the other side of the Atlantic.

 Grab some cheese by Les Petits Veganne!
 The Camembert and Bleu Lorrain are by far some of the best I’ve ever eaten.
 Pick up a baguette, a tin of faux gras, and a bottle of vegan vin and have a picnic on the Seine for an authentic Parisian experience.

-Whether you’re flying solo or going with a group (CPG Vegan Trips is offering another Alsace adventure in December 2019), being vegan in Paris has never been easier!
+Whether you’re flying solo or going with a group, being vegan in Paris has never been easier!
 There is vegan food seemingly everywhere.

 Article by Kristie Middleton.
 Cover photo from Canva.com.
 This article contains affiliate links, and shopping through these links supports World of Vegan.
 This article is not sponsored, and we only share products and companies we sincerely adore!